brikis98/yevgeniy-brikman-homepage/_posts/2007-11-27-call-of-duty-4-modern-warfare-review.md

 system (as in [Gears of War](http://gearsofwar.com/)), you'll often find that if you don't find cover, you'll be shot to pieces in seconds.

-The damage/health model is a bit different than most shooters: there is no health or shields explicitly visible.
+The damage/health model is a bit different from most shooters: there is no health or shields explicitly visible.
 Instead, your character automatically heals, as long as you don't take too much damage at any one time.
 For example, if a stray bullet hits you, it does some damage, but you recover fairly